-The Definitive DIY Guide to Addressing Frequent Plumbing Issues at Home
+The Complete Do-it-yourself Guide to Addressing Common Plumbing Issues at Home

 They are an integral component of every home.
-Without proper maintenance they could become a source of many problems that can lead to frustration and expensive repairs.
+If they are not maintained properly, they can become a source of many problems, leading to inconvenience and expensive repairs.

-There are numerous advantages of learning to repair small plumbing problems yourself, including saving money as well as learning useful skills.
-In this article, we will examine common plumbing issues and DIY techniques to fix them.
+There are numerous advantages of learning to resolve minor plumbing issues yourself including saving money as well as gaining useful knowledge.
+The following article we will cover common plumbing problems and DIY techniques to fix them.

 Common Plumbing Problems